microsoft/ignite25-LAB535-azure-databricks-in-action-unified-ai-and-analytics-across-microsoft/lab/childTemplate/instructions.md

     - Design an assistant that can respond to business queries using curated datasets
     <!-- - Implement using Databricks notebooks or dashboards -->

-- Task 2.2: Connect AI/BI Genie inside AI Foundry and Interact with It
+- Task 2.2: Connect AI/BI Genie inside AI Foundry.
     - Use Azure AI Foundry to create a connection to Databricks AI/BI Genie using the native connector
     <!-- - Interact with Genie through AI Foundry agents to query data and receive contextual responses -->